 Lee recorded the Mitchell song in the senior year of her undergrad at Princeton University, where she studied Sociology.
 A few months later, she enrolled at the New England Conservatory, where she studied with singer Dominique Eade.
 Lee also signed up for guitarist Joe Morris’s Free Music Ensemble class, one of the few vocalists to join in the 20 years he’d been leading the course.
-It was in Morris’s class that she began listening to, and having to deal with, the more exploratory music of such luminary figures as Anthony Braxton and Steve Lacy.
+In Morris’s class, she began listening to and having to deal with the more exploratory music of such luminary figures as Anthony Braxton and Steve Lacy.

 At Morris’s suggestion, Lee started bringing a volume of 20th-century poetry to class to provide jumping-off points for improvisation.
 As she developed confidence, she used the book less and less.
 Prepared texts rarely appear in her work today, although she incorporates a verse from an Australian poet, Dorothy Porter, in her new record.

 “It’s not entirely perceptible, but I know it’s there,” she says.

 The new record, KNVF (out on the French label Erratum Musical), contains a cross-section of techniques, single and multi-tracked, in eleven short tracks, the longest being just over five minutes.
 The shorter pieces offer an opportunity for a different focus than in her performances, which themselves aren’t often longer than 20 or 30 minutes.
 But in easily digestible chunks, one can hear the personality, the structure, and, maybe most importantly, the music in Lee’s work.